User experience design: Technical communicators

+UX writers

+In a similar manner, coupling TPC with UX design allows technical communicators to garner evidence on target audiences.
+UX writers, a branch of technical communicators, specialize in crafting content for mobile platforms while executing a user-centered approach.
+UX writers focus on developing content to guide users through interfaces, applications, and websites.
+Their responsibilities include maintaining UI text, conducting user research for usability testing, and developing the tone for a product's communication.

+UX writers maintain the practices of technical communicators, by developing documentation that establishes consistency in terminology and tone, promoting a cohesive user experience.
+However, beyond the writing, UX writers maintain UI text by ensuring that microscopy, such as button labels, error messages, and tooltips, remains user-friendly, as well.
+In doing this, the writers are also tasked with ensuring accessibility—considering issues like screen reader compatibility or providing non-text elements, such as icons.
+UX writers conduct extensive research to understand the behaviors and preferences of the target audience through user testing and feedback analysis.
+These methods of research can include user persona creation and user surveys.
+Lastly, when setting the tone in a product's communication, UX writers highlight factors that affect user engagement and perception.
+In short, the writers consider the product's emotional impact on the users, and align the tone with brand's personality.

+Within the field of UX design, UX writers bridge the gaps between various fields to create a cohesive and user-centric experience.
+Their expertise in language and communication work to unify design, development, and user research teams by ensuring that the user interface's content aligns with the broader objectives of the product or service.
+By focusing on clarity, consistency, and empathy, UX writers contribute to the integration of design elements, technical functionality, and user preferences, while following a design process to ensure products with intuitive, accessible, and responsive behavior to user needs.

 User interface designers

 User interface (UI) design is the process of making interfaces in software or computerized devices with a focus on looks or style.
 Designers aim to create designs users will find easy to use and pleasurable.
 UI design typically refers to graphical user interfaces but also includes others, such as voice-controlled ones.

 Visual designers

 The visual designer ensures that the visual representation of the design effectively communicates the data and hints at the expected behavior of the product.
 At the same time, the visual designer is responsible for conveying the brand ideals in the product and for creating a positive first impression; this responsibility is shared with the industrial designer if the product involves hardware.
 In essence, a visual designer must aim for maximum usability combined with maximum desirability.
 Visual designer need not be good in artistic skills but must deliver the theme in a desirable manner.